rooseveltframework/roosevelt-website/README.md

-# website
+# Roosevelt website

-🧸 Website for Roosevelt MVC web framework.
+This repo is the source code for the static site generator that powers the website for the Roosevelt MVC web framework.